khushboochitre/Horizon_FSE/README.md

 4) Set the value of the variable LLVM_ROOT_PATH in the run.sh file to the path of llvm’s build folder.

-5) Set the variable BENCHMARK to execute the specific benchmarks.
+5) Set the variable BENCHMARK in the run.sh file to execute the specific benchmarks.

 6) To execute the native run,